Medical Misdiagnosis Claims & NHS Misdiagnosis Compensation

 What are commonly misdiagnosed illnesses?

 Misdiagnosed illnesses are often those which have symptoms that can be mistaken for something else.
-Illnesses that are commonly misdiagnosed include:
+Common medical misdiagnosis claims include:

 • Multiple Sclerosis